panphora/smashingthingstogether/content/post/making-a-web-game-day-1.md

 Someone else:

-"⬆️ means [pictogram of tank on grid with an arrow pointing from the tank to the grid square above it]" (todo: I need to add this pictogram.)
+"⬆️ means [todo: add a pictogram of tank on grid with an arrow pointing from the tank to the grid square above it]"

 Someone else: